Latest News

 As traders reassess Fed interest rate outlook, gold prices will drop for a fourth consecutive week

-Analyst Ole Hansen of Saxo Bank said that gold is now trading at $4,000 per ounce for the third session in a row.
-Investor sentiment has been shaken up by "the recent selloff" as markets adjust to a hawkish Fed and a stronger dollar.
+Analyst Ole Hansen of Saxo Bank said that gold is now trading at $4,000 for the third session in a row.
+Investor sentiment has been shaken up by a recent selloff, as markets adjust to a hawkish Fed and a stronger US dollar.

 The U.S. Dollar held near its recent highs, despite a slight dip.
 This was after the Fed's preferred measure of inflation on Thursday caused markets to scale back expectations for Fed rate hikes.

-Hansen added that "while the technical breakdown continues weighing on sentiment, continued falls in energy prices and lower?bond yields could eventually reduce the pressure on the Federal Reserve?to tighten policy further, possibly offering?some?support to the precious metal."
+The markets still expect three Federal Reserve interest rate hikes in 2018.
+CME FedWatch shows a 61% chance that a September rise will occur, down from 69% prior to the U.S. Personal Consumption Expenditures data.
+Hansen added that, "while the technical breakdown continues weighing on sentiment, continued falls in energy prices and lower bond yields may eventually reduce the pressure on the Federal Reserve?to tighten policy even further, possibly?offering a little support to the precious metal."

-Crude oil prices are down more than 2%, as concerns about supply ease after more oil tankers that were stranded in the Strait of Hormuz have left.
+Crude oil prices are down more than 2%, as concerns about supply ease after more stranded tankers have left the Strait of Hormuz.

-Han Tan, chief market analyst at Bybit, stated that a sustained break below $4,000 would allow bears to test the $3,886 level of support.
-A bearish "death crossing" could also reinforce downward momentum and leave prices vulnerable in the months ahead.
+Han Tan, Bybit's chief market analyst, says that if the bears are able to maintain a sustained break below $4000, they may test the $3886 level of support.
+A bearish "death crossing" could also reinforce the downward momentum and leave prices vulnerable in the months ahead to the range between $3600 and $3700.

 (source: Reuters)